Trees, mountains, beaches, and amazing views!

 Hours: 6 am – 10 pm

-This former gasification plant is now a playground and picnic area surrounded by a lake.
-Enjoy the sunlight while looking at the boats and a striking view of the city.
+This former gasification plant is now a popular picnic area, especially on warm days.
+Fly a kite, do some yoga, or just sit and enjoy the sunlight while looking out at the boats on Lake Union and a striking view of the city.

 Where: 9817 55th Ave S